css459/arch-linux-arm-clockworkpi-a06/README.md

 bootloader and kernel with the patches provided by ClockworkPi.
 Technically, the DevTerm A06's architecture is based on the rk3399.

+## Quickstart

+Pre-built root filesystem(s) are provided in the **Releases** tab.
+Skip to the **Prepare the SD Card** section if using a pre-built image.
+Replace `arch-linux-clockworkpi-a06-root-fs.tar.xz` with your downloaded file name in the guide steps.

 # Setup

 This guide **assumes you are already using Arch Linux**.
 Some package names or procedures may differ depending on your